Clever/wag/README.md

         type: string
 ```

-If your yml doesn't define a 400 or a 500 response for any of your operations, Wag will implicitly set it to the globally defined responses: models.BadRequest and models.InternalError.
+If your yml doesn't define a 400 or a 500 response for any of your operations, Wag will implicitly set it to the globally defined responses, models.BadRequest and models.InternalError respectively.

 Then generate your code:
 ```